e2b/wordpress-hyphenator/readme.txt

 *([Source](http://code.google.com/p/hyphenator/wiki/en_FAQ#Hyphenator_breaks_the_search_functionality_of_my_browser))*

-= When I copy/paste hyphenated texts from a website, spaces/hyphens are inserted in allmost all words =
+= When I copy/paste hyphenated texts from a website, spaces/hyphens are inserted in almost all words =
 > This is fixed since version 3.0.0.

 *([Source](http://code.google.com/p/hyphenator/wiki/en_FAQ#When_I_copy/paste_hyphenated_texts_from_a_website,_spaces/hyphen))*